Please call (269) 927-1000 before visiting campus to be sure your needs will be met. All services are also offered remotely.

 Classes will meet two days each week (either Monday/Wednesday or Tuesday/Thursday) for 1.5 hours each class session.
 Students will also work for an hour on an online platform provided by the textbook publisher.
 More details will be provided during the first class.

-Dates: May 18-June 24 for Monday and Wednesday classes
+Dates: Feb.
+8 to April 21 for Monday and Wednesday classes

 This is a speaking, reading, writing, and listening class designed for beginner-level students.
 Special attention is given to grammar and vocabulary building.
 Topics covered are decided by the instructor based on students’ needs.